shirkeyaws/aws-dms-workshop/runbook/mongodb_dynamodb/teardown_dynamodb.md

 ## Teardown DynamoDB

-> **CAUTION**: It is critical that you delete your DynamoDB table to avoid incurring costs
+> **CAUTION**: It is critical that you delete your DynamoDB tables to avoid incurring costs -- **the currently provisioned DynamoDB tables will cost approximately USD$1400/month!**

 ![Teardown DynamoDB: DynamoDB Console](images/teardown/dynamodb/1.png)